-To conclude, this is a perplexing site that is probably not all that some claim it to be.
+To conclude, this is a perplexing site that may not be all that some claim it to be.
 It was probably used as an air raid shelter at some point during the war.
 It was certainly used for a photo shoot opportunity during the war for propaganda purposes as a munitions factory.
-Whether it really was a munitions factory is unclear.
-What it made if it was a munitions factory is also uncertain.
+If it was a munitions factory, what it made is uncertain.
 If you take the contemporary photos at face value - it made shells and rifle bullets.
 Presumably just the casings?

 The machinery in place today looks to have been used until very recently.
 It doesn't match the photos, but does look similar and is mostly old enough to have been used during WW2.
 But its current layout looks purposefully "staged" to reproduce the layout of the old photographs.

 Above it there was a U.S. Army Ordnance Maintenance depot O-616, founded on 30th July 1943 in Wilkie’s Amusement Park, to service vehicles, small arms artillery & instruments.
 This alone we have evidence for.

 ABOVE: This Trident machine in the tunnel today has "WAR FINISH" marked on its side.